Drinking tea is a good way to stay hydrated when you’re pregnant or nursing, but some teas are better than others for you and the baby.

-Chamomile tea is another pleasant drink known for its calming, antispasmodic, antibacterial and antifungal properties for stomach and bowel.
+Chamomile tea is another pleasant drink during pregnancy.
+It’s famous for its calming, antispasmodic, antibacterial and antifungal properties for stomach and bowel.
 Drink it up!

 Melissa has similar properties to chamomile- it can suppress muscle spasm and has great antiviral properties.
 It also works well against gastrointestinal disorders.

 Rose hip contains a lot of vitamin C and can also stimulate the immune system.
 It’s mild laxative effect stimulates digestion, and counteracts constipation, which is another plus during pregnancy.
 Rose hip can also have a pain-relieving effect.